nieuwmijnleven/selfdrivingcar-control-and-trajectory-tracking/README.md

 ## Answering the Questions
 ### 1. Add the plots to your report and explain them (describe what you see)
 * The following graph shows steer output and steer error
-* steer error line is skyrocketed four times.
+* steer error line is skyrocketed to positive or negative directions four times.
   * There are three obstacles
   * Therefore, our car have to change direction four times.